ricardoemerson/create-react-tsx-component/README.md

 ## Configuration for the Component File (tsx, jsx or js)

-By default components files are created using Typescript using files with the extension `.tsx`.
-It is also possible to create components with Javascript using files with the extension `.jsx` or `.js`.
+By default components files are created using Typescript with files extension `.tsx`.
+It is also possible to create components with Javascript with files extension `.jsx` or `.js`.

 ![Usage](images/component-settings.png)